Perimeter81-Public/ipsec_config_builder/README.md

 Configuration Samples for Perimeter81 Internal to various other vendor devices
-# ipsec_config_builder
+# ipsec config builder
-This is a configuration repository to help build ipsec & bgp configuration with common firewall & device platforms
+This is a configuration repository to help build ipsec & bgp configuration for common firewall & device platforms and some basic commands to troubleshoot issues.

 The configuration is for route based VPN solutions